-In the interest of the safety of our employees and other drivers, HCAOG employees are prohibited from using cell phones and/or writing, sending or reading text-based communication, including text messaging, instant messaging, and e-mail, on a wireless device or cell phone while driving on Agency business and/or Agency time.
+In the interest of the safety of our employees and all road users, HCAOG employees are prohibited from using cell phones and/or writing, sending or reading text-based communication, including text messaging, instant messaging, and e-mail, on a wireless device or cell phone while driving on Agency business and/or Agency time.

 If the employee's job requires that they keep a cell phone or other wireless device turned on while driving, the employee must use a hands-free device and safely pull off the road before conducting HCAOG business.
 Under no circumstances should employees place phone calls or conduct text-based communication while operating a motor vehicle while driving on HCAOG business and/or HCAOG time.
 Violating this policy is a violation of the law and of HCAOG policy.
+Similar use of phones while biking or crossing street intersections is strongly discouraged.